 Thankfully, after making some changes, we pulled ourselves through the storm and emerged much wiser.
 While we do have some great stories about our big wins from that time, truthfully, the most valuable and long-lasting lessons came from repairing our mistakes.

-With many web agencies using Teamwork Projects, I decided to share the mistakes we made and the most valuable lessons we learned during the process of taking our web design agency from struggling to successful.
+With many agencies now using Teamwork Projects today, I wanted to share the biggest mistakes we made during the process of taking our web design agency from struggling to successful — and the most valuable lessons we learned from them.

 Mistake #1: Working without an agency-client contract